Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 layer for any number of varied data sources.

 Alluxio can be divided into three components: masters, workers, and clients.
-A typical setup consists of a single leader master, multiple standby masters, and multiple workers.
+A typical setup consists of a single leading master, multiple standby masters, and multiple workers.
 The master and worker processes constitute the Alluxio servers, which are the components a system administrator would maintain.
 The clients are used to communicate with the Alluxio servers by applications, such as Spark or MapReduce jobs,